1.1 C

 Another area where OpenCog has shown promise is in natural language processing.
 By leveraging the knowledge representation capabilities of the AtomSpace, OpenCog has been used to build systems that can understand and generate human language.
 This has implications for applications such as chatbots, virtual assistants, and automated customer service.

-See also Harvesting Success: The Impact of AI on Agricultural Efficiency and Output
+See also The Impact of Socially Intelligent AI on Mental Health Support and Therapy

 Challenges and Future Prospects